-Use the Traceroute page to trace a route between the Services Router and a remote host.
-You can use the traceroute task to display a list of routers between the Services Router and a specified destination host.
-The output is useful for diagnosing a point of failure in the path from the Services Router to the destination host, and addressing network traffic latency and throughput problems.
+Use the Traceroute page to trace a route between the device and a remote host.
+You can use the traceroute task to display a list of routers between the device and a specified destination host.
+The output is useful for diagnosing a point of failure in the path from the device to the destination host, and addressing network traffic latency and throughput problems.

-The Services Router sends a total of three traceroute packets to each router along the path and displays the round-trip time for each traceroute operation.
-If the Services Router times out before receiving a Time Exceeded message, an asterisk (*) is displayed for that round-trip time.
+The device sends a total of three traceroute packets to each router along the path and displays the round-trip time for each traceroute operation.
+If the device times out before receiving a Time Exceeded message, an asterisk (*) is displayed for that round-trip time.

 Alternatively, you can enter the traceroute command at the J-Web CLI terminal.
 For more information, see Using the CLI Terminal.
 For more information about the traceroute command, see the JUNOS System Basics and Services Command Reference.